isomerpages/sciencecentre-emag/_stories/Space/Why Your Calendar Changes Every Year.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Gif of the calendar changing from 2020-2025" src="/images/calendars_emag.gif">
 </div>
 <p><em>Comparison of 25 July across different calendars and years.
-Illustration credits: Ai Xin Qin.</em>
+Animation credits: Ai Xin Qin.</em>
 </p>
 <p>Calendars are strange things.
 Although a calendar may seem like a reliable
 way to measure the passage of time, what we call a day, week, or month